Michael “Stuart” Saylor

 Prior to his work in private practice, Mr. Saylor served honorably on active duty in the United States Air Force Judge Advocate General’s (JAG) Corps.
 Mr. Saylor worked as both a prosecutor and defense attorney, and litigated dozens of criminal trials in front of judges and juries.
 In 2014, he deployed to Afghanistan where he served as the top legal advisor to a Special Operations Task Force.

 Mr. Saylor is a graduate of the University of Tennessee- Knoxville (Bachelor of Arts, summa cum laude), and the University of Tennessee College of Law (cum laude; Concentration in Advocacy and Dispute Resolution).
-He is married to Emily, and they have two wonderful children.

 Schedule a consultation with Stuart today.